-Losing someone that is close to you, even from natural causes, can increase the risk.
-It’s not always just the loss that causes it, it’s the way we deal with it.
-If you don’t grieve or express your feelings properly, they can build up and contribute towards depression.
+Losing someone that is close to you can increase the risk.
+It’s not always just the loss that causes depression, it’s the way we deal with it.
+If you don’t grieve or express your feelings properly, they can build up and contribute to depression.

 Your childhood experiences can affect you in adult life.
 If you were physically or emotionally abused, or not taught to cope with troubles that enter your life, it could lead you to having problems as you grow up.